madanyc/workfront-learn.en/help/reporting/basic-reporting/create-a-simple-report.md

 ---
 title: Create a simple report
-description: In this video, you will learn how to create a simple report using an existing filter, view, and grouping in [!DNL  ].
+description: In this video, you will learn how to create a simple report using an existing filter, view, and grouping in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial